atomr3/cmsc388f/README.md

 ## Project Outline
 This project discusses the idea of Continuations or Continuation Passing Style in Haskell.
+A suspended computation is a function of the form (a -> r) -> r.
+The a -> r is known as the continuation.
+A typical cps function looks like a normal function except that it also takes a continuation.
+The output of the program is then given to the continuation and returned.

 A Continuation itself is essentially the representation of the execution state of a computation, which means that functions don't return values, instead they direct control to a continuation.
 This is a great way to deal with altering control flow of programs/operations, such as